 Madness were most successful in the early to mid 1980s.
 They spent 214 weeks on the UK singles charts over the course of the decade, holding the record for most weeks spent by a group in the 1980s UK singles charts, along with UB40.
 However, Madness achieved this in a shorter time period (1980–1986).

-This song is very often the opener at Madness concerts, and is actually a cover of an instrumental track by Prince Buster - he is a Jamaican singer/songwiter who was heavily involved in the Ska movement which started in the 1950's- and featured on the B-side of his song Al Capone.
+The title track was released in October 1979 as the second single and is very often the opener at Madness concerts.
+It is actually a cover of an instrumental track by Prince Buster - he is a Jamaican singer/songwiter who was heavily involved in the Ska movement which started in the 1950's- and featured on the B-side of his song Al Capone.